jasny/php-code-quality/STANDARD.md

 Jasny follows the [PSR-1 basic coding standard](http://www.php-fig.org/psr/psr-1/) with an exception on [Section 3 - Namespace and Class Names](3.-namespace-and-class-names).

-Projects SHOULD NOT use a vendor namespace.
+Applications SHOULD NOT use a vendor namespace.

 ## 2. PSR-2